mlflow/mlflow/docs/source/llms/transformers/guide/index.rst

 Avoiding Redundant Model Copy by Setting ``save_pretrained=False``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When MLflow logs an ML model, it always saves a copy of the model weight to the artifact store.
+Typically, when MLflow logs an ML model, it saves a copy of the model weight to the artifact store.
-However, this is not optimal when you use a pretrained model from HuggingFace Hub as it is i.e. without any modification to the model weight, but just changing other assets such as prompt and parameters.
-For such a case, those copy of model weight is redundant and takes up unnecessary storage space.
+However, this is not optimal when you use a pretrained model from HuggingFace Hub and have no intention of fine-tuning or otherwise manipulating the model or its weights before logging it.
+For this very common case, copying the (typically very large) model weights is redundant while developing prompts, testing inference parameters, and otherwise is little more than an unnecessary waste of storage space.

-To address this issue, MLflow 2.11.0 introduced a new argument ``save_pretrained`` in the :py:func:`mlflow.transformers.save_model()` or :py:func:`mlflow.transformers.log_model()` APIs.
-When it is set to ``False``, MLflow will not save the copy of the pretrained model weight, but only the reference to the HuggingFace Hub, namely, a repository name and a commit hash.
-When loading back such *refernce-only* model, MLflow will check the repository name and commit hash from the saved metadata, and download the model weight from the HuggingFace Hub, or use the cached model from HuggingFace local cache directory.
-The ``save_pretrained`` argument is set to ``True`` by default and doesn't change the model saving behavior
+To address this issue, MLflow 2.11.0 introduced a new argument ``save_pretrained`` in the :py:func:`mlflow.transformers.save_model()` and :py:func:`mlflow.transformers.log_model()` APIs.
+When with argument is set to ``False``, MLflow will forego saving the pretrained model weights, opting instead to store a reference to the underlying repository entry on the HuggingFace Hub; specifically, the  repository name and the unique commit hash of the model weights are stored when your components or pipeline are logged.
+When loading back such a *refernce-only* model, MLflow will check the repository name and commit hash from the saved metadata, and either download the model weight from the HuggingFace Hub or use the locally cached model from your HuggingFace local cache directory.

-A good analogy is file *copy* vs *symlink*.
-The default behavior is copy: MLflow creates a copy of the model weight, but with ``save_pretrained=False``, MLflow just logs a link to the HuggingFace Hub repository.
+A good analogy for this feature is the comparison between a file *copy* and a *symlink* operation.
+The default behavior for the transformers flavor is to perform a copy, materializing the model weight files in your artifact store that is associated with the run that the model is logged to.
+By setting ``save_pretrained=False``, MLflow will log a link to the HuggingFace Hub repository, effectively building in symlink functionality to the run.
 This will save storage space and reduce the logging latency significantly, particularly for large models like LLMs.

+.. note:

+    By default, the ``save_pretrained`` argument is set to ``True`` and doesn't change the model saving behavior.

 Example Usage
 ^^^^^^^^^^^^^